covelus/simple-scripts-bash/README.md

-# simple-scripts-bash
-Simple BASH scripts
+# Some simple BASH scripts